 For the Euler enthusiast, the particular paper described below is Elementa Doctrinae Solidorum, Enestrom number 230 .

 Where can this paper be used?
 This topic is appropriate for a course in Discrete Mathematics, Graph Theory, History of Mathematics, or perhaps even a general course in mathematics for an audience of Liberal Arts students.

 How can this paper be used and this module be effectively implemented?
 The basic material required is all available on-line.
-The Euler Archive (located at http://www.eulerarchive.org/) has scanned versions of Euler's original publications freely available for download.
+The Euler Archive (located at http://eulerarchive.maa.org/) has scanned versions of Euler's original publications freely available for download.
 The publication under discussion here may be downloaded in its entirety from the Euler Archive or via this link.
 In some cases, the Archive also includes links to translations and lists of references.
-The other major resource is a monthly column, How Euler Did It, written by Dr. Edward Sandifer.
-This column is also freely available on-line at the website of the Mathematical Association of America (/news/howeulerdidit.html).
+The other major resource is a monthly column, How Euler Did It, written by Dr. Edward Sandifer, originally published at MAA Online and now available from the Euler Archive at http://eulerarchive.maa.org/hedi/index.html.
 The June 2004 and July 2004 columns also address the work of Euler discussed in this article; we will avoid overlapping the material discussed in these columns as much as possible.
 In addition to on-line resources, instructors may wish to compare and contrast Euler's results and presentation style with that of a modern textbook, such as .
 Furthermore, depending on the time available for this topic and the level of the course, is an excellent companion book that discusses Euler's polyhedral formula in depth.

 This article concerns using Euler's original paper to investigate properties of polyhedra, in particular, convincing the reader that it is a worthwhile approach to take.